GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 {% Details %}
 {% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
-<iframe loading=lazy src="https://scroll-driven-animations.style/demos/image-reveal/css/anonymous.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+<iframe loading="lazy" src="https://scroll-driven-animations.style/demos/image-reveal/css/anonymous.html?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
 {% endDetails %}

 The expanding effect is achieved by using a clip-path that is animated.
 The CSS used for this effect is this: